datumorphism/datumorphism.github.io/content/wiki/machine-learning/linear/logistic-regression.md

 {{< figure src="../assets/logistic-regression/logistic_regression_two_class_probs.png" title="The two conditional probabilities" caption="For simplicity, we are using $x'=\beta_0 + \beta_1 \cdot x$ in this figure." >}}

+This is the {{< c "cards/machine-learning/neural-networks/uni-polar-sigmoid.md" "sigmoid function" >}}

 {{< message title="Limiting behavior" class="info" >}}

 1. As $\beta_0 + \beta_1 \cdot x \to \infty$, we have $p(C=c_2\mid X=x) \to 0$ and $p(C=c_1\mid X=x)\to 1$.